-WHAT(4) = lattice number of the first lattice cell (or corresponding name), assigned to region WHAT(1) Default : No default
+- WHAT(4) = lattice number of the first lattice cell (or corresponding name), assigned to region WHAT(1) Default : No default - WHAT(5) = lattice number of the last lattice cell (or corresponding name), assigned to region WHAT(2) Default : No default

-- WHAT(5) = lattice number of the last lattice cell (or corresponding name), assigned to region WHAT(2) Default : No default - WHAT(6) = step length in assigning cell numbers/names ("...in steps of WHAT(6)")Default = 1.0 - SDUM = possible index of transformation associated with this lattice.
+SDUM = possible index of transformation associated with this lattice.
 Exceptionally, here SDUM can contain an integer number, in free format, following any of the strings "ROT#", "Rot#", "rot#", "Rot#", "rot#", "Rot#", "rot#".
 If any one of such strings is present, an integer identifying the associated roto-translation is read in the following characters.
 If no such string is found, the LATTIC user routine will be called whenever a transformation is required.
-Otherwise, if a name is present, it is supposed to be the (character) name (with sign) of the associated roto-translation.
-If a null string is found, the LATTIC user routine will be called whenever a transformation is required.
-It is possible to associate a nested transformation to a lattice (see card LATTSNGL 8.2.11).